Home » DIY & Crafts » Printable cleaning schedule

 • clean blinds/curtains

-• deep clean sewing machine
+• deep clean sewing machine or tools

 • discard unnecessary supplies (such as broken tools, fabric scraps that are too small etc)